 Thanks for buying a Surly trailer.
-We took care in designing your trailer to work with many different kinds of bikes, haul a lot, and last a long time.
+We took care in designing your trailer to work with many different kinds of bikes, to haul a lot, and to last a long time.
 But it won't do all these things to its full potential if it isn't properly assembled.
 Read these instructions and gather tools and supplies before attempting the assembly of your Surly trailer.
-A WARNING: Improper assembly will limit its life expectancy and may result in property damage, personal injury or death.
+Improper assembly will limit its life expectancy and may result in personal injury or death.
 If you lack appropriate tools and/or mechanical aptitude, take the trailer to your local bike shop and get served.

-AWARNING: This trailer was not designed for carrying live animals or people.
+Oh, one more thing: this trailer was not designed for carrying live animals or people.
 Doing so may result in injury to you and/or your passengers, and that would make us feel bad.